asdofindia/asdofindia.github.io/_posts/2018-09-29-one-month-in-bangalore.md

 I did know what [my goals](https://blog.learnlearn.in/2018/08/what-next.html) were while moving to Bangalore.
 But I had [no idea what I was going to do](https://blog.learnlearn.in/2018/09/bridges-bridges-everywhere.html) about them.
 This is how things have been.

-After days of searching, shifting, shifting again, fighting bed bugs and so on, Swathi and I found a home in Mathikere and I promptly changed my couchsurfing status to "Accpeting Guests".
+After days of searching, shifting, shifting again, fighting bed bugs and so on, Swathi and I found a home in Mathikere and I promptly changed my couchsurfing status to "Accepting Guests".

 I now go regularly to [Paisool](https://paisool.com/) where I have been programming solutions to interesting problems since January.
 Their new office in Halasoor is a lovely place to work in.